PerfectoMobileSA/ShadowDOMSample/README.md

 ## Shadow DOM methods:

-* We are using [Shop Polymer](https://shop.polymer-project.org/) in this sample project.
+* We are using [Shop Polymer](https://shop.polymer-project.org/) website as an example in this sample project.

 ### findElementShadowDOM:
 This method finds first web element matching the CSS selector and returns it.